dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 For projects with a big quantity of multimedia files, the `xmlupload` command is too slow.
 That's why we developed, for internal usage, an enhanced workflow.
-It consists of two steps:
+It consists of the steps described in this document:

+First, prepare your data as explained below.
+Then, startup a local SIPI instance.
-First, the `preprocess-xmlupload` command preprocesses the multimedia files locally (using a local SIPI instance), uploads them to the server, and creates a copy of the XML file in which the `<bitstream>` tags don't contain file paths anymore, but a reference to the internal filename on the server.
+Finally, use the `enhanced-xmlupload` command to preprocess the multimedia files locally, upload them to the server, and create the resources of the XML file on the DSP server.
 This first step uses multithreading to speed up the process.

-The second step is done with the `xmlupload` command, using the `--preprocessing-done` flag.
-This second step takes much less time than a normal `xmlupload`, because it only creates the resources, and doesn't have to deal with the multimedia files.

-In order to use this enhanced workflow, follow the steps described in this document.

 ## 1. Prepare your data